Holy See–Vietnam relations: Present

-The Communist Party of Vietnam officially promoted atheism and somewhat favored Mahayana Buddhism — the traditional religion of Vietnamese people, causing Roman Catholics and other Christians to be associated with the anti-communist South Vietnam region.
-This has strained relations between the Holy See and the Hanoi Government.
-Leading bishops have been imprisoned for several years, in what some observers have described as a persecution of the Vietnamese Church.

 Prime Minister Nguyễn Tấn Dũng and Pope Benedict XVI met at the Vatican on 25 January 2007 in a "new and important step towards establishing diplomatic ties".
 The first meeting of the Vietnam-Holy See Joint Working Group was convened in Hanoi from 16 to 17 February 2009.
 The Pope met with President Nguyễn Minh Triết on 11 December 2009.
 Vatican officials called the meeting "a significant stage in the progress of bilateral relations with Vietnam."
 The Vietnam-Holy See Joint Working Group met for a second time in June 2010.

 On 13 January 2011, the Holy See appointed its first diplomatic representative, formally a "non-resident representative to Vietnam"; Archbishop Leopoldo Girelli was the first to hold the post while also serving as Apostolic Nuncio to Singapore and Apostolic Delegate to Malaysia.
 He left these positions in 2017.

 Normalization process

 There have been meetings between leaders of Vietnam and the Vatican, including a visit by Vietnam's Prime Minister Nguyễn Tấn Dũng to the Vatican to meet Pope Benedict XVI on 25 January 2007.
 Official Vatican delegations have been traveling to Vietnam almost every year since 1990 for meetings with its government authorities and to visit Catholic dioceses.
 In March 2007, a Vatican delegation visited Vietnam and met with local officials.
 In October 2014, Pope Francis met with Prime Minister Nguyễn Tấn Dũng in Rome.
 The sides continued discussions about the possibility of establishing normal diplomatic relations, but have not provided a specific schedule for the exchange of ambassadors.
 The Pope would again meet Vietnamese leader Trần Đại Quang and his associates in the Vatican in 2016.

 Vietnam remains the only Asian communist country to have an unofficial representative of the Vatican in the country and has held both official and unofficial meetings with the Vatican's representatives both in Vietnam and the Holy See, which is not the case in China, North Korea, and Laos, due to long and historical relations between Vietnam and the Catholic Church.
 This relationship has continued to improve, when the Holy See announced they would have a permanent representative in Vietnam in 2018.
 Although it has yet to establish an official embassy and full ambassador, it was hailed as a major improvement.
 On 27 July 2023, Vietnam announced that would allow the Vatican to establish a Resident Papal Representative in Hanoi, which is seen as moving closer to establishing formal diplomatic relations.

 On 23 December 2023, Pope Francis named Archbishop Marek Zalewski to serve as the first Resident Papal Representative in Vietnam.

+On 30 June 2025, Pope Leo XIV met with Vice President Võ Thị Ánh Xuân to discuss growing Holy See–Vietnam relations.
+On 11 April 2026, National Assembly Chairman Trần Thanh Mẫn met with the Pope, inviting the Pope to visit Vietnam in the near future.